Ultium: Traction motors

 The motors are suitable for front-wheel drive, rear-wheel drive and all-wheel drive configurations.
 For example, the GMC Hummer EV prototype shown in March 2020 has full-time all-wheel drive and is equipped with three 255 kW motors, one driving the front axle and the other two driving the rear wheels.
-The two drive units provide reduction ratios of 13.3:1 and 10.5:1 for the front and rear wheels, respectively.
 The three traction motor types are oil-cooled and share a common stator design.

+Drive units

-The drive units are single-speed reduction gearboxes with integrated drivetrain electronic control modules that accept one or more traction motors and provide power to the wheels.
-These modules, sometimes called power electronics, include the traction power inverter, onboard charging module, and accessory power module; drive unit integration of these modules results in a combined mass that is half that of the equivalent components of the Chevrolet Bolt EV.
+The drive units are single-speed reduction gearboxes which accept one or two traction motors and provide power to the wheels; the gearboxes are integrated with drivetrain electronic control modules.
+These modules, also known as power electronics, include the traction power inverter, onboard charging module, and accessory power module; integration of these modules into the drive units results in a combined mass that is half that of the equivalent components of the Chevrolet Bolt EV.
+These drive units are designed and packaged based on the intended drivetrain layout, but share many common components.
+The five units are: